sebsacuna/MusiJ/Readme.md

 The current version allows us to autosave the results in addition with a text file indicating the parameters used.

+## Instructions

+We have released a video tutorial with the instruction of how to install and use MUSICAL in FIJI.
+You can watch it directly on Youtube:

 ## How to install

 In ImageJ / Fiji: